top of page

 Coats family photograph

-James & Peter Clark both lived and worked in paisley as weaver furnishers providing items needed by weaving industry.
+James & Peter Clark both lived and worked in Paisley as weaver furnishers, providing items needed by the weaving industry.

 Peter also known as Patrick Clark began to produce heddles of cotton over silk & made success of his venture increased demand for cotton thread, James came up with the idea to sell wounded thread on bobbins.

-James Coats was born into a Paisley family of weavers in 1774, these families later collaborated to create their own recognisable mark on Paisleys textile industry.
-The Clark firm as growing moved to marketing & production of 3 ply thread , as of the Clarks success a large mill was built in Seedhill Paisley.
+James Coats was born into a Paisley family of weavers in 1774, These families later collaborated to create their recognisable mark on Paisley's textile industry.
+The Clark firm has grown to include marketing & production of 3-ply thread.
+As a result of the Clarks' success, a large mill was built in Seedhill, Paisley.

 James coats business focus at the time was working on silk & canton crepe during the building of his business.
 James Coats went on to use his small funds to build a small factory in Ferguslie Paisley which went on to be the vast Ferguslie mill well known to this day.
 James retired and passed his firm to his sons James , Peter , Andrew & Thomas which went on to rename the company J&P Coats.